Modesto Uber and Lyft Accident Lawyer

 - Even if you suffered only minor injuries or aren't sure if you might be injured, seek medical attention.
 Delays in seeking medical care can cause problems if you place an injury claim later.

 - If you can, photograph the accident scene as well as your injuries.

-- Call an Contact a Modesto Rideshare Accident Attorney Today to send someone to the scene right away to gather evidence to support your claim.
+- Call and Contact a Modesto Rideshare Accident Attorney Today to immediately send someone to the scene to gather evidence to support your claim.